How to Get Traction for Your Startup

 Focus Groups

 The best focus groups combine potential customers and industry experts.
 Tell them what you’re doing, ask the pain point questions, and listen to their experience and advice.
+These sessions often provide excellent examples of startup traction that you can present to investors.
 A properly conducted focus group will give you all the research, evidence, and recorded feedback you’ll need to convince your investors:

 UX Research and Test Marketing